 You should receive notice of the meeting.
-This might be as informal as someone calling you or coming up to you at the meeting during which you were elected, and saying "The next meting is a week Wednesday" or something similar (although technically, this is not considered proper notice).
+This might be as informal as someone calling you or coming up to you at the meeting during which you were elected, and saying "The next meting is a week Wednesday" or something similar (although this may not be considered proper notice under the organization's governing legislation).
 On the other hand, it could be a written notice (mail, fax or e-mail).